Best homeowners insurance in California for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The average cost of homeowners insurance in California is $122 per month or $1,460 per year for $300,000 in dwelling coverage, according to our analysis of 2022 rates.
-However, you could very well see an increase in rates this year due to many California carriers no longer insuring homes in certain parts of the state or leaving the state's home insurance market altogether.
+The average cost of homeowners insurance in California is $115 per month or $1,383 per year for $300,000 in dwelling coverage, according to our latest insurance pricing analysis.

 Compare home insurance rates in California